hafeild/entities/README.md

 # When Entities Interact

-Eventually, this will be a web application for annotating interactions between entities in text in a semi-automated way.
+Eventually, this will be a web application for annotating relationships between entities in text in a semi-automated way.
 For example, you can use it to extract a social network from a novel in which characters are nodes and edges indicate how often two characters speak to each other throughout the novel.